You’re working on your health and physique, but every glance in the mirror has you questioning – “WHY are my arms so skinny?”

 Once you have a meal plan in place, it's just a matter of following it and using your food intake to fuel your workouts and build muscle.

-8. Not Training a Full Range Of Motion
+8. Not Training A Full Range Of Motion

 I can't stress this enough, but you must go through a full range of motion in order to increase your arms size.